zaricu22/TransportCamelIntegration/README.md

 # WarehouseCamelIntegration

-The project explores possibilities of Apache Camel Integration Framework. </br>
+A project explores possibilities of Apache Camel Integration Framework. </br>
 The purpose of this framework is to support a capability of automated message routing between connected modules or applications with a possibility of adapting a communication protocols and translating a message formats used by different technologies and standards.
 It also provide a predefined architectural patterns (EIP) to solve a integration problems in a common way.